spicyjack/mayhem-docs/mayhem.md

     - Use one month blocks for the transaction size; each month a new transaction block is created, and can be downloaded by clients that want to use it
+- **Cacowards Retrospective**
+  - Different levels that have won Cacowards are highlighted somehow, so that people know the community thinks highly of them
+  - Add a special icon in the listings for Cacoward recipients
 - version watcher (in lack's code tree)
 - Change GTK themes/color schemes on the fly?
 - Profile memory usage